pimbrouwers/dbconnect/README.md

 ## Transactions

-DbConnect has full support for transactions and exposes two helper methods to kick them off: `BeginTransaction` and `BeginTransactionAsync`.
+DbConnect executions have full support for transactions via the fluent api and exposes two extension methods to kick them off: `BeginTransaction` and `BeginTransactionAsync`.

 ```c#
 using(var db = new SqlConnection("your connection string")){